Community Transportation Academy (CTA)

 How much does it cost?

 Thanks to the generosity of our funders, we are able to offer the Community Transportation Academy free of charge for all participants.
-(Please note that Beloit College students enrolled in the course for credit are still responsible for tuition owed to the university.)
+(Please note that Carthage College students enrolled in the course for credit are still responsible for tuition owed to the university.)

 However, we understand that some individuals may still have financial or logistical barriers to participation.
 We have limited stipends available for assistance.
 More information is available on the application.